Last updated: 181231… 201120

-Upon gaining sufficient experience points to achieve 6th level as a thief, the character desiring to specialize as a thief-acrobat must seek out a thief-acrobat to train him or her of at least 10th level.
+Upon gaining sufficient experience points to achieve 6th level as a thief, the character desiring to specialize as a thief-acrobat must seek out a thief-acrobat of at least 10th level to train him or her.
 It will require 6 full weeks of training to learn the basic skills needed to begin active practice of the social profession of thief-acrobat.
 Except as noted, the specialization procedure is otherwise the same as regular thief training.

 A thief-acrobat may be of any race.
 Thief-acrobats with strength and dexterity scores of 16 or better add a 10% bonus to earned experience.
-Thief-acrobats gain six-sided hit dice at 11th and 12th levels, and 2 hit points per level after 12th (UA, Character Classes Table 1).
+Thief-acrobats gain six-sided hit dice up to 12th level, and 2 hit points per level after 12th (UA, Character Classes Table 1).

 Weapons: As thief, plus lasso, staff, blow gun (DF).

 The primary functions of a thief-acrobat are: tightrope walking, pole vaulting, jumping, and tumbling.
 In addition to these functions, the thief-acrobat retains the abilities to improve: move silently, hide in shadows, hear noise, climb walls, and read languages.
-This program of gymnastics precludes any further progress in the following skills: pick pockets, find/remove/set traps, open locks, backstab.
+This program of gymnastics precludes any further progress in the following skills: pick pockets, find/remove/set traps, open locks, and backstab.
 Ended skills max at 6th level (dexterity 16) to 8th level (dexterity 18) (UA Update).
 A thief-acrobat retains the ability to decipher magical writings and utilize scrolls at 10th level, just as regular thieves.

-Backstab is more villainous than carnival, and similar to the other lost abilities.
-Backstab is a lame thief ability anyway.
-A thief’s backstab at 3× still averages ~11 damage, comparable to a specialized fighter’s damage every single round!
+Backstab is more villainous than carnival, and more similar to the other lost abilities.

 The world record for pole vaulting is 20′, in a world without magic, monks falling any distance, and in general heroes of old.
 Yet a 23rd level thief-acrobat can’t even tie that record?
 Average high school competitors can pole vault 12′.
 In a world when the thief can climb most obstacles, pole vaulting is of even less utility.